 Q. What doesn't Travel Insurance cover?

-- War (whether declared or undeclared)
+- War or Civil Unrest (whether declared or undeclared)

 Click here to learn more about the exclusions.